Skip to main content

 Standard commercial property policies cover your building and contents against fire, theft, and wind damage.
 What they typically don't cover — or cover with inadequate limits — is the loss of perishable inventory due to equipment failure or power outage.

-A mid-size Florida restaurant can have $10,000–$20,000 in perishable inventory in walk-in coolers and freezers at any given time.
-When a compressor fails on a Friday night in July, or a summer thunderstorm knocks out power for 36 hours, that inventory is gone.
+A Florida restaurant can have meaningful perishable inventory in walk-in coolers and freezers at any given time.
+When a compressor fails on a Friday night in July, or a summer thunderstorm knocks out power long enough to spoil product, that inventory loss can hit the restaurant immediately.

 Spoilage Loss After a Power Outage

 A Lake City restaurant loses power during a summer storm.
-The outage lasts 28 hours.
-Walk-in cooler and freezer temperatures rise above safe levels.
-Total spoilage:
+The outage lasts long enough for walk-in cooler and freezer temperatures to rise above safe levels.
+The file needs:

 Pro Tip